juliehutchinson001/udacity_google_scholarship/reflections.md

 >- `.append()` adds a new element as the last child of the selected item, while `.prepend()` adds the new element as the first child of the selected item.

+>- To insert a sibling of an element, `.insertBefore()` or `.insertAfter()`, where the first one adds an element before the selected oneand the second one adds it after.